The Last Century of Imperial China 1760 CE

 The Self-strengthening Movement

 The fight against the various rebellions had been led by a group of remarkable men, and these now became among the most powerful figures in China.
 They now led the “self-strengthening” movement, by which western technology began to be introduced into China.
-At the centre of this programme was the establishment of arsenals and shipyards to enable China to produce Western-style armaments.
+At the center of this program was the establishment of arsenals and shipyards to enable China to produce Western-style armaments.

 The dowager-empress Cixi